I’ve written countless blogs encouraging people to “chill out.” What does this mean?

 Try not to anticipate the sound of the timer.
 Allow yourself to fully immerse in the meditation and enjoy the experience.
 When it’s over, allow yourself time to adjust.

-As we’ve discussed in prior blog posts, there is a direct connection between our thoughts and emotions and the biology of our bodies.
+There is a direct connection between our thoughts and emotions and our bodies’ biology.
 Meditation leverages this connection in a very positive direction.

 Cortisol is our most prominent stress hormone.
 Too much can damage every organ system we possess.
-Fortunately, mediation can reduce cortisol levels, offsetting the rise in our stress-filled lives.
+Fortunately, meditation can reduce cortisol levels, offsetting the rise in our stress-filled lives.
+This cortisol reduction is just one example of why meditation is beneficial for long-term health.

 Researchers studying the brain note that during meditation, the brain’s electrical activity can change with enhanced alpha and beta wave activity, which enhances relaxation and learning function.